-The COVID-19 pandemic has affected everyone’s lives and Harrow has been particularly hard hit, with 241 deaths by 17 April, and the sixth highest rate of COVID-19 deaths in London.
+The COVID-19 pandemic has affected everyone’s lives and Harrow has been particularly hard hit, with 401 deaths by 29 Aug 2020.

 During the current lockdown, people have been enjoying the quieter streets by walking and cycling.
 However, when businesses and schools start to reopen, motor traffic will increase substantially unless urgent steps are taken to protect space for walking and cycling.
 Motor traffic would have a detrimental impact on people’s health, and would increase air pollution, which is a risk factor for mortality in COVID-19.